AntczakEI/stellarliftapp/_posts/2026-05-06-sodium-loss-calculator-exercise.md

 ## Sources and further reading

-The formulas, ranges and limitations in this guide were checked against published research on whole-body sweat rate, sweat sodium concentration and sports hydration.
+The formulas, ranges and limitations in this guide are informed by published research on whole-body sweat rate, sweat sodium concentration and sports hydration.

 * Baker LB. **Sweating Rate and Sweat Sodium Concentration in Athletes: A Review of Methodology and Intra/Interindividual Variability.** Sports Medicine.
 2017;47(Suppl 1):111–128.
 PMID: 28332116.
 DOI: 10.1007/s40279-017-0691-5.